datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 Pipes
 ^^^^^

-Upon entering the “Pipes” page you will be met by a list representation of a set of pipes, as seen below.
+Upon entering the “Pipes” page via the menu of the left hand side you will be met by a list representation of a set of pipes, as seen below.
 Unless filters are applied the list diplays all the available pipes in your subscription as well as some of their corresponding meta-data.
 The search and filter options available are specially handy when trying to locate one, or a subset of pipes, in a subscription with many pipes.